gradzka/ErlangExercises/README.md

 Erlang applications for academic purposes

 ## math_server
-Server evaluating arithmetic expressions: addition, subtraction, multiplication, division.
+Server evaluates arithmetic expressions: addition, subtraction, multiplication, division.
 Input data sent as parameters in the URL query.
 The first parameter specifies the arithmetic operation, the next - the next action arguments.
 The input language of HTTP requests in EBNF notation:
 <pre>
 <code>
 URL                   = IP addr. & port No ,  request ;